aria2/aria2/README.rst

 environment variables are defined.

-We currently use Android NDK r21e.  ``$NDK`` should point to the directory to Anroid NDK.
+We currently use Android NDK r21e.  ``$NDK`` should point to the directory to Android NDK.
 The build tools will be found under ``$NDK/toolchains/llvm/prebuilt/linux-x86_64/bin/``.

 All the dependent libraries must be installed under